 Alternatively it is possible to use a local directory instead of the volume

-elasticsearch to store the data of Elasticsearch.
+opensearch to store the data of OpenSearch.
 The path can be set via

-Kolla deploys Kibana as part of the E*K stack in order to allow operators to search and visualise logs in a centralised manner.
+Kolla deploys OpenSearch dashboards to allow operators to search and visualise logs in a centralised manner.

-After successful deployment, Kibana can be accessed using a browser on
+After a successful deployment, OpenSearch Dashboards can be accessed using a

 The default username is

-When Kibana is opened for the first time, it requires creating a default index pattern.
+When OpenSearch Dashboards is opened for the first time, it requires creating a default index pattern.
 To view, analyse and search logs, at least one index pattern has to be created.
-To match indices stored in ElasticSearch, we suggest using the following configuration:
+To match indices stored in OpenSearch, we suggest using the following configuration: